DukeKriel/TurbulentDynamo/README.md

 # TurbulentDynamo
-Code to investigate the magnetic growth scale in small-scale turbulent dynamo.
+Code to study how magnetic fields evolve in the fluctuation dynamo.